Aurel Stodola: Biography

-Aurel Stodola was born in Vrbica-Hušták (now a part of Liptovský Mikuláš), in the Kingdom of Hungary (now in Slovakia) on 11 May 1859.
+Aurel Stodola was born in Vrbica-Hušták (now a part of region Liptovský Mikuláš), in the Kingdom of Hungary (now in Slovakia) on 11 May 1859.
 His father Ondrej Stodola was a leather manufacturer.
 His mother was Anna (born Kováčová).
 He was baptized as Aurel Bohuslav, but he used just name Aurel.
 He was baptized by the famous person of the Slovak emancipation movement, Protestant priest, poet, linguist, and representative of the Slovak national movement in 1840s Michal Miloslav Hodža.

 Education

 He attended a local primary school in Vrbica, Liptovský Mikuláš.
 After first four years, he went to town called Stráže pod Tatrami (now Poprad) in order to improve his German.
 There was a strong German speaking community and this practice was very usual.
 He attended secondary education in Levoča, Kežmarok and Košice, where he completed his secondary schooling.
 He studied on his own, as well.
 Especially classics and other languages.

 In 1876, he moved to Budapest, where he studied two semesters at the Royal Jeseph University in Budapest.
 He was acknowledged as gifted student and he received a grant.
 In 1876, he transferred to the Eidgenössische Polytechnische Schule (Federal Polytechnic School), today known as the ETH.
 In 1881, he completed his degree in Mechanical Engineering.
 After graduation, he went to work in a factory in Budapest for seven months.
-In 1882/1883, he attended The TH Charlottenburg (Royal Technical Higher School of Charlottenburg) in Berlin.
+In 1882/1883, he attended the Technische Hochschule in Charlottenburg (now Technische Universität Berlin).

 After this, he did volunteering in a technical studio in Paris.
 He wanted to improve his skills and French, as well.
 It was important for his future career in Switzerland.
 After this trip, he began to work in Prague as engineer.
 He improved his practical engineering and soon became a main engineer.